gauthamchandra/learning-scala-from-js/pure-basics-and-primitives.md

-# Basic Primitive Types and other Basics:
+# Primitive Types and other Basics:

 ## Semicolons

 Semicolons are not necessary in Scala and are discouraged unless you want to define multiple statements of code onto 1 line (but this is considered a bad practice).

+## Declaring Variables

 To declare a variable, use: